Station one

 Reflect:

 Jesus knew all the pain and suffering He was about to experience.
 Try to imagine His anguish.
-Yet He still says, “Not my will be done, but yours be done.”
+Yet He still says, “Not My will be done, but Yours be done.”

 Station four